enricostara/pixerise/README.md

 ```

 ### Contributing
+We welcome contributions!
+Here's how you can help:

+1. Open an issue first to discuss your proposed changes
-1. Fork the repository
+2. Fork the repository
-2. Create a feature branch
+3. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Run tests
-5. Submit a pull request
+4. Commit your changes (`git commit -m 'feat: add amazing feature'`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
+6. Open a Pull Request

+This way we can ensure your contribution aligns with the project's goals and avoid duplicate efforts.

 ## License